prisma-labs/graphql-framework-experiment/docs/guides/logging.md

 [`issues`](https://github.com/graphql-nexus/nexus-future/labels/scope%2Flogger) ([`feature`](https://github.com/graphql-nexus/nexus-future/issues?q=is%3Aopen+label%3Ascope%2Flogger+label%3Atype%2Ffeature), [`bug`](https://github.com/graphql-nexus/nexus-future/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Ascope%2Flogger+label%3Atype%2Fbug+))

 Logging is one of the primary means for knowing what is going on at runtime, what data is flowing through, and how so.
 A classic workhorse of debugging and development time feedback.
-There are a wealth of specialized tools but a great logging strategy can take you far. `nexus` gives you a logging system built for a modern cloud native environment.
+There are a wealth of specialized tools but a great logging strategy can take you far.
+Nexus gives you a logging system built for a modern cloud native environment.

-It is recommended that your app only sends to stdout via the `nexus` logging system.
+It is recommended that your app only sends to stdout via the Nexus logging system.
 This ensures that you maintain log level control and are always working with JSON.
 We work hard to make the logger so good that you'll to use it.

 - Applications can get a reference to a logger singleton at `log`.